The structure of optimal portfolio strategies for continuous time markets: Introduction

 We study an optimal portfolio selection problem for a continuous time stochastic market model which consists of a risk--free bond or bank account and a finite number of risky stocks.
 The evolution of stock prices is described by Ito stochastic differential equations with the vector of the appreciation rates $a(t)$ and the volatility matrix $\s(t)$, while the bond price is exponentially increasing with a random risk free rate $r(t)$.

 These dynamic portfolio selection problems are usually studied in the framework of optimal stochastic control; see, e.g., books of Krylov (1980) and Fleming and Rishel (1975).
-There are many works devoted to different modifications of the portfolio problem (see, e.g., Merton (1969) and review in Hakansson (1997) and Karatzas and Shreve (1998)).
+There are many works devoted to different modifications of the portfolio problem (see, e.g., Merton (1969) and review in Karatzas and Shreve (1998)).
 To suggest a strategy, one needs to forecast future market scenarios (or the probability distributions, or the future distributions of $r(t)$, $a(t)$ and $\s(t)$).
 Unfortunately, the nature of financial markets is such that the choice of a hypothesis about the future distributions is not easy to justify.
-It is why some special methods were developed for the financial models to deal with limited predictability of the market parameters.

-One of this tools is the so-called Mutual Fund Theorem that, in the classical version, says that the distribution of the risky assets in the optimal portfolio does not depend on the investor's risk preferences (or performance criterions).
-This means that all rational investors may achieve optimality using the same mutual fund plus a saving account.
+To overcome limited predictability of the market parameters, some special methods were developed for the financial models.
+One of these tools is the so-called Mutual Fund Theorem which, in the classical version, says that the distribution of the risky assets in the optimal portfolio does not depend on the investor's risk preferences (or performance criteria).
+This implies dimension reduction for the optimal portfolio selection problem: all rational investors may achieve optimality using the same mutual fund plus a saving account.
 Clearly, calculation of the optimal portfolio is easier in this case.
 So far, this property has no analog in classical stochastic control.